pearlhamilton/pearlhamilton/README.md

 ### Hi there, I'm Pearl 👋

-👩‍💻  Currently a trainee full stack developer at Futureproof
+👩‍💻  Trainee Full Stack Developer at Futureproof

 🎓  B.A.
 Modern Languages(French & Spanish) with Business Management